josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 `ngc` has a metadata system which attempts to statically understand the "value side" of a program.
 This allowed it to follow the references and evaluate the expressions required to understand that `FOO_TEMPLATE_URL` evaluates statically to `templates/foo.html`. `ngtsc` will need a similar capability, though the design will be different.

 The `ngtsc` metadata evaluator will be built as a partial Typescript interpreter, which visits Typescript nodes and evaluates expressions statically.
 This allows metadata evaluation to happen on demand.
-It will have some restrictions that aren't present in the `ngc` model - in particular, evaluation will not cross `node_module` boundaries.
+It will have some restrictions that are not present in the `ngc` model - in particular, evaluation will not cross `node_module` boundaries.

 #### Compiling a template